Understanding ‘prior permission’ under

 can only be received under two circumstances-

-the organisation has obtained permanent registration
+i. the organisation has obtained permanent registration

 from the FCRA department.

-the association or the organisation obtains prior permission
+ii. the association or the organisation obtains

-prior permission will be required under the following
+Generally prior permission will be required under

-to take prior permission where power have been provided
+Government to take prior permission where power

 to prohibit any organisation from receiving foreign